 MUS 139 Class Voice I (B).
 Allows development of basic vocal skills, including breathing, placement, sight reading; study of vowels, consonants, and appropriate song literature.
 2 Cr.

 MUS 201 Computers and Music (A,T).
 Provides an introduction to computer basics and hands-on experience with music software.
 Explores computers as used by musicians and artists.
 Emphasizes sound analysis and digital music production.
 Surveys electronic and computer music.
 3 Cr.
 Every Semester.

-MUS 208 Music and Healing (A).
+MUS 208 Music and Healing (A,F).
 A research-based exploration of therapeutic applications of music in historical, theoretical, and clinical contexts, and in specific settings and with specific populations.
 3 Cr.